Raring to take a spin through the streets of Brisbane in April? Make your purpose to pedal life-changing transplant research.

 Featuring 110kms of fully closed city roads

 Whether you’re an avid cyclist or more of a relaxed rider, the Australian Unity Tour de is Brisbane’s premier cycling event.
-Not only is it a city-stopping ride, but it also raises vital funds for life-saving medical research.
+Not only is it a city-stopping ride, but it also raises vital funds for life-saving transplant research.

 The Australian Unity Tour de Brisbane is your opportunity to ride on closed roads through some of Brisbane’s most iconic landmarks.
 But you don’t have to lead the pack or summit Mt Coot-Tha to walk away with hero status.
 When you ride in this year’s event, you can also make an important impact on the health of your community by fundraising for The Common Good.